motorcycle 101 guides

 4.2 Michigan Motorcycle Endorsement

-*For applicants that are 18 years old or above, you can obtain your motorcycle endorsement by either taking the motorcycle license test after holding onto the Temporary Instruction Permit for the requi#b90011 period of time or completing an approved motorcycle rider education course which allows you to waive the riding portion of the motorcycle license test.
+*For applicants that are at least the age of 18, you can obtain your motorcycle endorsement by either taking the motorcycle license test after holding onto the Temporary Instruction Permit for the required amount of time or completing an approved motorcycle rider education course which allows you to waive the skills test.

 4.3 Michigan Motorcycle License Test